CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2022-11-22-CheckPoint_Users_Passwords.md

 Test that you are able to connect with the new account.

-If you want to login directly to expert mode, *actually to switch to the bash shell*:
+If you want to login directly to expert mode, *actually to switch to the Bash shell*:

 - login as the new user
 - execute `expert` command to go into expert mode